dburriss/dburriss.github.io/_drafts/2020-12-23-prometheus-parser-fennel.md

 ## Prometheus parser

-As a reminder, the Prometheus format is a text based format.
+As a reminder, the Prometheus format is a text-based format.

 ```text
 # This is a comment but the following 2 have meaning